AvivGelfand/HUJI-Moodle-Bot/README.md

 **This is a python code:**

-This example shows how to run a Python script as cron job with GitHub Actions.
-It calls an API once a week (could be any schedule you want), logs the response in `status.log`, and automatically pushes the changes to this repo.

 - Implement your script in `main.py`
 - Inspect and configure cron job in GitHub Action `.github/workflows/actions.yml`
 - It can install and use third party packages from `requirements.txt`